WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/emails-and-key-milestones.md

 1. setup Workday,
 2. read documentation,
 3. schedule weekly meetings with your supervisors, and
-4. schedule two weekly meetings with your team members (ie. without your supervisor).
+4. schedule two weekly meetings with your team members and sister project interns (ie. without your supervisor).

 ## Week 2
 1. create a weekly template email to send to your supervisor one day before the weekly meeting,